matthewninja/crypsis/README.md

 (1) Sanitation of webcontent as protection against innappropriate images through the replacement by a harmless image.
 For use in public administrative, professional, and parental environments.
 (2) User-chosen censorship of multimedia as protection against trigger-sensitive content.

+## Features

+### General Features

+* Established standard of error for filter (45%+)
+*  Three modes users to choose from; Clean, Lewd, Explicit
+   * Clean: No risk revealed at all, all classified risk is replaced
+   * Lewd: Only explicit images are blocked, risky images allowed
+   * Explicit: User based select image filter, in other words, some types of explicit is allowed based on user preference
+* Password protected

+### Neutralizing Features

+* Blocks porn and other adult content
+* Blocks gore involving graphic violence

 ## Installation

 OS X & Linux: